uyuni-project/uyuni-rfc/accepted/0000-subscription-matching-in-public-clouds.md

 - A module for gathering virtual instances from Azure Cloud.
 - A module for gathering virtual instances from AWS.
 - A module for gathering virtual instances from Google Compute Engine.
+- A generic Public Cloud module based on Apache Libcloud (support for multiple Public Clouds).

 This way, the Administrators will be able to define and/or gather their virtualization environments in the public clouds and make the subscription matcher do a succesfull matching of the "1-2 Virtual Machine" subscriptions.